bigfont/2014-123ST/readme.md

 Repository for the Salt Spring Studio Tour Website

-Database backups and website passwords are stored in the client's *backups* folder in OneDrive.
+Database backups and required website passwords are stored in the client's *backups* folder in OneDrive.